Sorcerer

 The Spells Known column of the Sorcerer table shows when you learn more sorcerer spells of your choice.
 Each of these spells must be of a level for which you can cast.

-You can keep an additional number of spells equal to your Sorcerer level + your Intelligence modifier as reserved spells.
+as reserved spells.
 These spells are ones you are familiar with, but cannot readily cast.
-Whenever you finish a long rest, you can choose one known spell from this class and replace it with one of your reserved spells, provided they are of the same spell level and are both on the Sorcerer spell list.
+Whenever you finish a Long Rest, you can choose one known spell from this class and replace it with one of your reserved spells over the course of 10 minutes, provided they are of the same spell level and are both on the Sorcerer spell list.
 The reserved spell becomes a known spell, and the known spell is added to your reserved spells.

 If you would reserve a spell, and are already at your maximum number of spells you can have reserved, you must replace one of your existing reserved spells.